Brine mining: Types of brines used for mineral extraction

 Commercial brines include both surface water (seawater and saline lakes) and groundwater (shallow brine beneath saline or dry lakes, and deep brines in sedimentary basins).
 Brine brought to the surface by geothermal energy wells often contains high concentrations of minerals, but is not currently used for commercial mineral extraction.

 Seawater

 Seawater has been used as a source of sea salt since prehistoric times, and more recently of magnesium and bromine.
 Potassium is sometimes recovered from the bittern left after salt precipitation.
 The oceans are often described as an inexhaustible resource.

 Saline lakes

-There are many saline lakes with salinity greater than seawater, making them attractive for mineral extraction.
+There are many saline lakes with salinity greater than seawater, making them appealing for mineral extraction.
 Examples are the Dead Sea and the Great Salt Lake.
 In addition, some saline lakes, such as Lake Natron in East Africa, have chemistry very different than seawater, making them potential sources of sodium carbonate.